Weddings At Calvary

 Calvary Church is not responsible for the loss or theft of personal property or valuables.
 Please use precautions to make certain they are left in a secure place.

+The parking lot on the north side of the Church is available for parking.
 Please inform your guests that parking in the parking lots is free during the wedding.
 Other parking is available on the street, and in the lots off Third Street across the alley behind the church.

 Professional photographers and videographers are welcome.
 They must consult with the Rector in advance regarding their involvement and placement during the service.
 NO FLASH or supplementary lighting is allowed during the service.